-I had 30,000 words at one time early in the piece (6 months before I found my publisher), and sought out an independent author/journalist’s opinion.
+I had 30,000 words at one time early in the piece (6 months before I found my publisher or he found me), and sought out an independent author/journalist’s opinion.
 I had no idea what to expect but, because of my legal background in drafting documents and correspondence, I over-confidently assumed he would see my excellent English.
 He didn’t.
 He didn’t see that at all!
 The characters were in the wrong place, not understandable, so oblique he didn’t know who they were or where they fitted into the story line.
 He used the words talented writer somewhere (amongst the critique) in the opinion or email and I hung onto those words for dear life and got working on his suggestions to start all over again from scratch with suitable chapter headings and understandable intelligent text.

 Listening became a whole nother sense.
 English communication is not a walk in the park, it is clever and useful if written or spoken properly.
 Back to the drawing board.

 Further, to add insult to injury, the writers’ group I joined felt like going to learn another language.
 I sat most times trying to close my mouth, and not look like a jerk, because the learning curve was steep, too steep.
-Simple words like and, but, however, that, just, even, took on new meanings because they had new markers to sit at, for better punch and grammar.
+Simple words like and, but, however, that, just, even, took on new meanings because they had new markers to sit still, for better punch and grammar.
 OMG.
 My English was quite good but required improvement.